 Quick Guide: Why Should I Use a VPN on my Router?

 Using a VPN on a router has a couple of advantages.
 If you own a mix of devices, some with no screens, proper native software, or no built-in VPN compatibility, all such devices can be protected behind the VPN.

 Your ISP or any other body on the network can’t see the traffic generated by these devices.

 Most free and even premium VPNs have device restrictions, allowing only a specific number of devices to connect to the VPN.
 When your router connects to the VPN, all the devices on the network are treated as one.

 Many VPN companies guide users about configuring the VPN with a router.
-The incredibly fast, secure, and reliable solution, ExpressVPN is the best VPN for routers in Canada.
+The incredibly fast, secure, and reliable solution, ExpressVPN is the best VPN for routers.
 It provides a complete VPN setup and coverage for routers.